 In all instances, the Sexual Assault Dean-on-Call can be reached 24 hours a day, 7 days a week to provide guidance and support in a confidential manner.
 The Sexual Assault Dean-on-Call will not release any identifying information to anyone else without the student’s consent.

-File a Complaint against a University Affiliate
+File a Complaint Against a University Affiliate

 The University has disciplinary processes in place to investigate and, when warranted, adjudicate sexual assault, sexual abuse, sexual harassment, dating violence, domestic violence, and stalking (referred to here as “sexual misconduct”).
-Jeremy Inabinet, Associate Dean of Students in the University for Disciplinary Affairs, or his designee, can discuss the processes with any person who wishes to make a complaint or is considering making a complaint about a student.
+Jeremy Inabinet, Associate Dean of Students in the University, Center for Student Integrity, or his designee, can discuss the processes with any person who wishes to make a complaint or is considering making a complaint about a student.
 He can be reached at firstname.lastname@example.org or 773.702.5243.
 Bridget Collier, Associate Provost and Title IX Coordinator for the University, or her designee, can discuss the processes with any person who wishes to make a complaint or is considering making a complaint about faculty, other academic appointees, postdoctoral researchers, staff members, or others.
 She can be reached at email@example.com or 773.834.6367.

 File a Report with Law Enforcement